facebook/lexical/packages/lexical-headless/README.md

 ```

 ### Importing
+First we need to parse the HTML string into a DOM instance.
 ```js
 // In the browser you can use the native DOMParser API to parse the HTML string. const parser = new DOMParser();